 The trick is knowing what kind of “Hello” works best.
 More of that, later.
 First, let’s cover some basics.

-1. Where to find it?
+1. Where can I find Hello Bar?

 Easy.
 The Hello Bar website.